nurujjamanpollob/TextParserLib/README.md

 the end tag of )* <b>(Sorry for Github is interpreting my text wrong, so I can't maintain good formatting) </b>

-So, this library read them by factors such as tag start, tag end and idenfier text range.
+So, this library read them by factors such as tag start, tag end and identifier text range.

-So, later on, those tag with identifier will be replace by their value passed with key value pair, for example <a href="https://github.com/nurujjamanpollob/TextParserLib/blob/d66a87b575e6401642193f36e0b2d10f3abfddf2/src/main/java/dev/nurujjamanpollob/textparserlib/parser/TextParser.java#L106">TextParser(String textToParse, Template template, Map<String, String> keyValuePairs)</a>
+So, later on, those tag with identifier will be replaced by their value passed with key value pair, for example <a href="https://github.com/nurujjamanpollob/TextParserLib/blob/d66a87b575e6401642193f36e0b2d10f3abfddf2/src/main/java/dev/nurujjamanpollob/textparserlib/parser/TextParser.java#L106">public TextParser(String textToParse, Template template, Map<String, String> keyValuePairs)</a>

 Or passed by method reference from <a href="https://github.com/nurujjamanpollob/TextParserLib/blob/d66a87b575e6401642193f36e0b2d10f3abfddf2/src/main/java/dev/nurujjamanpollob/textparserlib/parser/TextParser.java#L323">TextParser#putVariableNameAndValue(String variableName, String variableValue)</a>

-Okay, let's dive into implementation part, where, I gonna cover both asynchronous and synchronous implementation technic with code example.
+Okay, let's dive into implementation part, where, I will cover both asynchronous and synchronous implementation technic with code example.

+## Building this library

+<b>cd</b> to the root directory of this project.
+This project is usages gradle <b><i>7.4</i></b>, so you must have this version or later version in the <b>PATH</b>.

+To check, which version you have installed, run <pre><code>gradle --version</code></pre>

+Now, run this command to build the project:

+<pre><code>gradle jar</code></pre>

+The output will be there -> <b><i>build/libs/textparserlib-{version}.jar</i></b>

 ## Synchronous Implementation